bpfverif/agni/README.md

 ### Expected result

 The expected output should be similar to the one below.
-Note that the order of instruction verification and synthesis might differ but the tables should be the same.
+Note that the order of instructions in the verification part and the order of synthesized programs in the synthesis part might differ.
+Each row in the tables however, should be the same.

 ```
 --------------------------------------------------------------